 The case was a mass tort, naming several companies the Fishers believed responsible for his cancer.
 The case did not prove Kentile was liable for this man’s asbestos-related illness, but appeals are currently going forward.

 In another case, Kentile was found responsible in part for a case of mesothelioma.
 William Harrell and his wife filed a lawsuit against several companies.
 A Los Angeles jury awarded the plaintiffs $1.6 million.
 Kentile was required to pay 6% of the award.

 Failed Asbestos Trust

-Then funds are administered by a third party who validates claims for people who were impacted by the company’s asbestos use and became sick or lost a loved one.
-Kentile failed to establish such a trust for victims, and this was a likely reason that the company was unable to continue operating after bankruptcy reorganization.
+Then funds are administered by a third party who validates claims for people impacted by the company’s asbestos use.
+Kentile did not establish a trust for victims, and this was a likely reason the company was unable to continue operating.

-Kentile is unusual in having filed for bankruptcy and successfully reorganizing, only to fail at starting an asbestos trust.
-This puts victims of exposure to asbestos from their flooring tiles in a difficult position.
-Instead of filing a claim with a trust to get compensation, these victims are forced to sue a company that no longer exists.
+Kentile filed for bankruptcy and successfully reorganized only to fail at starting an asbestos trust.
+This puts asbestos victims from their flooring tiles in a difficult position.
+Instead of filing a claim with a trust to receive compensation, these victims are forced to sue a company that no longer exists.